irori/np2-wasm/README.md

 ### NP21.create(config: NP2Config): Promise\<NP21>
 Same as `NP2.create()`, but this will create an instance of the PC-9821 emulator `NP21`.

+### state: 'ready' | 'running' | 'paused'
+Returns the current state of the emulator.

 ### run(): void
 Starts the emulator.